maxvollmer/Half-Life-VR/README.txt

 VR enabled weapon models by Formic.Sapien and Rorin.

-Substantial help provided by Formic.Sapien, Rorin and DoomMarine23.
+Substantial help provided by Formic.Sapien, Rorin, DoomMarine23, and Junt.

 Third party licenses apply where applicable.